-Ethnicity, Race, and Indigenous Peoples
+Ethnicity, Race and Indigenous Peoples

 Europe and Latin America

-The Europe and Latin Americ Section promotes scholarly relations between Latin Americanists from Europe and the Americas.
+The Europe and Latin America Section promotes scholarly relations between Latin Americanists from Europe and the Americas.
 Including all disciplines from the social sciences and humanities, it is particularly interested in the relations between Europe and Latin America as well as comparative studies involving cases from both these world regions.

-The Film Studies Section promotes dialogue and theoretical deliberation on issues related to Latin American video and film production; assists researchers, students, filmmakers, producers, and others interested in the exchange of ideas, and academic and creative work; promotes Latin American film in all possible forums: Latin America, United States, and abroad; and facilitates fluid and close relationships between all film creators (directors, writers, artists), researchers, and the classroom.
+The Film Studies Section promotes dialogue and theoretical deliberation on issues related to Latin American video and film production; assists researchers, students, filmmakers, producers, directors, and others interested in the exchange of ideas, and academic and creative work; promotes Latin American films in all possible forums: Latin America, United States, and abroad; and facilitates fluid and close relationships between all film creators (directors, writers, artists), researchers, and the classroom.

 Food, Agriculture, and Rural Studies